ryanam26/DonkiesAPI/donkies/donkies/tests/transfers/README.md

 * Test "process_prepare" manager's method.
 After moving funds from TransferPrepare to TransferDonkies all items in TransferPrepare should be set to is_processed=True
 * TestDonkies.test04

+* Test "move_failed" manager's method.
+After moving TransferDonkies item to TransferDonkiesFailed, all fields should be equal, TransferDonkies should be removed.
+* TestDonkies.test05

+## TransferDonkies with calling Dwolla API

+* Test "initiate_dwolla_transfer" manager's method.
+After TransferDonkies is initiated, should get everything that described in TransferDonkies model.
+* TestDonkiesDwolla.test01